maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

   - Fedora 36 or newer
   - A CentOS-compatible distribution like RockyLinux/AlmaLinux 8 or newer.
 RockyLinux is used for testing
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent
-- The host must be bootstrapped with `step_bootstrap_host` and the root user must be able to access the CA.
+- The host must be bootstrapped with `step_bootstrap_host` and at least one user must be able to access the CA.

 ## Role Variables